 Most students will get the courses they have chosen.
-However, each year there are some students who may not be able to get all of their choices and so reserve choices are used instead in these cases.
+However, each year there are some students who may not be able to get all of their choices and so reserve choices are used instead.
 This only affects a small group of students, and we will do everything we can to offer the selection you make.